-Binning (group=integer(), names=NULL): Return the Binning object made from the group argument, which takes a factor or positive valued integer vector.
-If the names argument is non NULL, it is used to name the bins.
-When group is a factor, the names are set to levels (group) unless specified otherwise.
+PartitioningByWidth(width=integer(), names=NULL): Return the PartitioningByWidth object made of the partitions with the widths specified by width. width must contain nonnegative integer values.
+If the names argument is non NULL, it is used to name the partitions.

 Note that these constructors don't recycle their names argument (to remain consistent with what 'names<-' does on standard vectors).